|Nutrition Facts (per serving)|

-- Vegan-Friendly: Use vegan margarine instead of butter.
-Replace the sour cream for vegan cream cheese, and use a vegan creamy soup (mushroom or celery) to replace the can of cream-of soup.
+- Vegan Friendly: Use vegan margarine instead of butter.
+Replace the sour cream with vegan cream cheese, and use a vegan creamy soup (mushroom or celery) to replace the can of cream of chicken soup.
 If the mixture seems too soupy, add more potatoes.
 Sprinkle with vegan shredded cheese and bake as directed.

 - Veggie: Add 1/2 cup of thawed frozen peas, 1/2 cup of thawed broccoli florets, and 2 cups of chopped fresh spinach.
 Mix well, pour in the baking dish, and bake as directed.